seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 out is written to state as a future catalyst the moment it is known and becomes reportable when its nearness changes the trade (§11) — never printed the day it is found merely because it was found.
 The publication window stays 14 days; the scan window is wider so that nothing arrives as a surprise inside it.
-Discovery may come from a vesting aggregator;
-**publication requires the protocol's own schedule**, exactly as it did for the SUI unlock.
+Discovery may come from a vesting aggregator or from the discovery search (§6); **publication requires the protocol's own schedule**, exactly as it did for the SUI unlock, **or — where that schedule cannot be read — the collapsed line at `reported`** (§6), which can close a side and never opens one.

 **TVL is an EVENT input, never a ranking input.** A protocol losing a large share of its deposits inside a week is a dated fact that can end a thesis, and it is admitted on that